Allan–Herndon–Dudley syndrome: Signs and symptoms

+Endocrine phenotype

+The typical hormonal signature of AHDS is marked by low free T4 and normal or elevated free T3 concentration, which translates to increased calculated deiodinase activity (SPINA-GD).

 Genetics

 This condition is inherited in an X-linked recessive pattern.
 A condition is considered X-linked if the mutated gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
 In females (who have two X chromosomes), a mutation must be present in both copies of the gene to cause the disorder.
 Males are affected by X-linked recessive disorders much more frequently than females.
 A striking characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 In X-linked recessive inheritance, a female with one altered copy of the gene in each cell is called a carrier.
 She can pass on the mutated gene, but usually does not experience signs and symptoms of the disorder.
 Carriers of SLC16A2 mutations have normal intelligence and do not experience problems with movement.
 Some carriers have been diagnosed with thyroid disease, a condition which is relatively common in the general population.
 It is unclear whether thyroid disease is related to SLC16A2 mutations in these cases.